Brexitcast: Television series

 On 13 June 2019, the BBC announced that it would be produced as a television programme for BBC One, launching in September.
 Brexitcast airs in a late-night Thursday slot after Question Time, and replaced This Week, which ended after sixteen years on air following presenter Andrew Neil's decision to leave the series.
 It was also confirmed that Brexitcast would continue to be available as a downloadable podcast, with extra editions recorded to coincide with significant events.
 Brexitcast is the first BBC podcast to be commissioned as a television programme, and follows other podcasts such as The Ricky Gervais Show and My Dad Wrote a Porno in making the transition to screen.

 The first televised edition of Brexitcast was aired on 12 September 2019, debuting firstly on the BBC News Channel at 9.30, before being shown on BBC One at 11.35pm.
 The first edition was watched by an average one million viewers.
 On 10 October, the journalist and musician Rhodri Marsden appeared as a guest on the programme where he debuted tracks from his Brexit-inspired disco concept album The Hustle.
 It then appeared on the iTunes UK Album Chart, where it quickly began to outsell ABBA Gold.
 In November 2019, a discussion on Brexitcast about "shitposting" attracted some media comment after Kuenssberg gave an incorrect description of the term.

 On 23 January 2020 it was announced that Brexitcast would be renamed Newscast following the United Kingdom withdrawal from the European Union on 31 January.
 The edition aired on 30 January, the day before the UK's exit, was recorded before a live audience at London's BBC Radio Theatre.
 The final edition of Brexitcast, recorded as a podcast for radio and titled "Over and Out!", was released on 1 February 2020.
 The first edition of Newscast aired on 6 February, and while continuing to discuss Brexit, also focused on other events such as the 2020 Irish general election.

-Brexitcast returned for an edition on 12 November 2020 to discuss the latest Brexit developments.

-On Thursday 24 June 2021 Brexitcast returned yet again for a special edition (replacing the continuing Newscast) to mark the 5 years since the Brexit referendum result of 23 June 2016.
+Brexitcast has returned on occasion for one-off editions.
+An edition aired on 12 November 2020 to discuss the latest Brexit developments.
+It also aired on 24 June 2021 to mark the five years since the Brexit referendum result of 23 June 2016.
 The four presenters were again Adam Fleming, Laura Kuenssberg, Chris Mason and Katya Adler.